aymanraghad14/MAZE-GENERATOR-AI-/README.md

 The Maze Generator Project is a program designed to automatically create mazes of varying sizes and complexities.
-Using algorithms like Depth-First Search (DFS), Prim's, or Kruskal's, it generates unique solvable mazes with customizable dimensions.
+Using algorithms like Depth-First Search (DFS), it generates unique solvable mazes with customizable dimensions.

 Key Features: